samvv/sweetener/README.md

   - **Generic procedures** like `clone`, `equal` and `lte` that work on most types in the standard library and you can specialize for your own types.
-  - A **typed record type** that allows you to very quickly define a new data structure with some built-in validation.
+  - A **typed record type** that allows you to very quickly define a new data structure and have it automatically validated.
   - A **generic representation for parse trees** that allows you to define, query and manipulate individual nodes with ease.